AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Help text
 ^^^^^^^^^

 Text inputted here will appear as a **tooltip when the user hovers over the variable label**.
 This allows you to describe in more detail what input is required, say what limits there are on its value or better explain a result.
-Guidance on help texts can be found :ref:`here <calculatorGuideHelpTexts>`.
+Guidance on help texts can be found :ref:`here <calcStylingGuideHelpTexts>`.

 Default value
 ^^^^^^^^^^^^^